Economy of Lithuania: Sectors of economy

+In 2022, the sector with the highest number of companies registered in Lithuania is Services with 53,386 companies followed by Unknown industry and Wholesale Trade with 50,660 and 26,974 companies respectively.

 Services

 One of the most important sub-sectors is information and communication technologies (ICT).
 Around 37,000 employees work for more than 2,000 ICT companies.
 ICT received 9.5% of total FDI.
 Lithuania hosts 13 of the 20 largest IT companies in the Baltic States.
 Lithuania exported EUR 128 million worth ICT services in II quarter of 2018.

 Development of shared services and business process outsourcing are some of the most promising fields.
-Companies that have outsourced their business operations to Lithuania include Barclays, Danske Bank, CITCO Group, Western Union, Uber, MIRROR, PricewaterhouseCoopers, Anthill, Adform, Booking Holdings (Kayak.com, Booking.com), HomeToGo, Visma, Unity, Yara International, Nasdaq Nordic, Bentley Systems, Ernst & Young and many more.
+Companies that have outsourced their business operations to Lithuania include, Danske Bank, CITCO Group, Western Union, Uber, MIRROR, PricewaterhouseCoopers, Anthill, Adform, Booking Holdings (Kayak.com, Booking.com), HomeToGo, Visma, Unity, Yara International, Nasdaq Nordic, Bentley Systems, Ernst & Young and many more.

 Financial services

 The financial sector concentrates mostly on the domestic market.
 There are thirteen commercial banks that hold a license from the Bank of Lithuania and eight foreign bank branches.
 Most of the banks belong to international corporations, mainly Scandinavian.
 The financial sector has demonstrated incredible growth in the pre-crisis period (1998–2008).
 Bank assets were only €3.2 billion or 25.5% from GDP in 2000, half of which consisted of loan portfolio.

 By the beginning of the year 2009, bank assets grew to €26.0 billion or 80.8% to GDP, the loan portfolio reached €20.7 billion.
 The loan-to-GDP ratio was 64%.
 The growth of deposits was not as fast as that of loans.
 At the end of 2008, the loan portfolio was almost twice as big as that of deposits.
 It demonstrated high dependence on external financing.
 Contraction in the loan portfolio has been recorded over the past year, so the loans to deposits ratio are slowly getting back to healthy levels.

 Moody's Corporation declared about opening its office in Vilnius.